monktastic/no-more-contempt/scratch/endless-summary.md

 ---

-People are only ever able to misbehave due to self-deception: part of them knows _perfectly well_ when they are causing harm, but this knowledge is very cleverly shielded from conscious self-reflection; from the part of them that would put a stop to it if only it knew.
-This is the secret mechanism behind _all the evil there ever was_ — and it is also what enables our own misbehavior, if we're honest.
-Every one of us has skirted our conscience before, pretending either that we couldn't hear it or that we didn't have to listen.

 When we see this mechanism operating in others, we don't recognize a fellow human in the grip of a powerful illusion that we ourselves share; no, we see someone who is _fundamentally morally defective_ and thus completely unlike us.